vtan31/IPadOS-Fileupload-Issue/README.md

 npm install
 npm start

-**A external url will be given in the termainal, browse with safari on IPadOS 13.x**
+**An external url will be given in the termainal, browse with safari on IPadOS 13.x**

 use file input and take a picture.